 Amount Up to $100,000 Up to $250,000 $500,000 to $5,000,000

-Purpose Support for organizations planning or developing a food retail outlet or food enterprise that seeks to improve access to healthy food in underserved areas Funding for projects that support the creation, expansion, or retention of a food retail or food enterprise business model Capital support for enterprises processing, distributing, and selling to underserved areas affordable healthy foods
+Purpose Support for organizations planning or developing a food retail outlet or food enterprise that seeks to improve access to healthy food in underserved areas Funding for projects that support the creation, expansion, or retention of a food retail or food enterprise business model Capital support for enterprises processing, distributing, and selling affordable healthy foods to underserved areas

 Types of Projects Community food assessments and other community engagement activities Predevelopment soft costs like appraisals, design assistance, training, and consulting for shovel-ready projects Projects addressing a clearly defined problem and proposed solutions, with operating projections supported by market analysis and/or community assessment and industry metrics or historical financials